claucece/Secure-Messaging-Summit/README.md

 use for their professional work (this can be a pseudonym that they generally use for their professional work).
 No participant can impersonate another person.

-### Registration form

-To be provided on the 10th of August at 7:00 UTC-5.
-It will close on the 30 of August at 23:00 UTC-5.

 ### Before you register

 On the Internet, signing up is cheap.
 Showing up is hard.
 Check your calendar